peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Category:** Process
 **Description:** Navigating the conversation tree (focusing a Turn, cycling alternatives, or jumping to ancestors/descendants) MUST trigger the BR-ALT-002 three-phase cascade across the tree:
-- **Upward:** Recursively activate required ancestor alternatives so selected Turn is connected to root via a single active path
+- **Upward:** Recursively activate required ancestor Alternatives by following `RESPONDS_TO` edges so the selected Turn is connected to root via a single active path
-- **Downward:** Mark descendant alternatives `cacheStatus='stale'` if their parent alternative no longer matches; do NOT auto-switch descendant `isActive`
+- **Downward:** Mark descendant Alternatives `cacheStatus='stale'` if their `RESPONDS_TO` target no longer matches the newly active parent Alternative; do NOT auto-switch descendant `isActive`
 - **Siblings:** No effect on sibling branches; they retain own active alternatives
 - **WorkingMemory:** After cascade completes, rebuild WorkingMemory so `immediatePath` reflects new active path